 What you're doing in this step

-At last!
-Apigee finished creating your new runtime instance.
+Apigee has now finished creating your new runtime instance.
 You're now going to create a new environment and attach it to a new environment group.

 An environment group is a logical grouping of environments.
 You define your hostnames on an environment group rather than individual environments so that they can be shared.
 A service on the group called the ingress redirects requests to different environments within the group based on the hostnames assigned to the group.